Suggested links

 • Medical history

-• Presence of additional health issues (i.e. co-occurring disorders)
+• Presence of additional health issues (i.e., co-occurring disorders)

-The medical detox process is designed to mitigate any dangerous symptoms of withdrawal and make the initial process more comfortable for the person in recovery.
 Once medical detox is completed, the patient may still experience some cravings.
 In many cases, some form of continued addiction treatment program is recommended, such as inpatient or outpatient rehab.

 What Happens After a Medical Detox?